Natalizumab: Medical uses

-Natalizumab is FDA-approved for the treatment of multiple sclerosis; in the US it is also used for Crohn's disease.
+In the United states, natalizumab is indicated for the treatment of multiple sclerosis and Crohn's disease.
+It is indicated to treat clinically isolated syndrome – a single, first occurrence of multiple sclerosis symptoms; relapsing-remitting disease – a type of multiple sclerosis that occurs when people have episodes of new neurological symptoms followed by periods of stability; and active secondary progressive disease – when, following a relapsing-remitting course, patients experience gradual disability worsening with continued relapses.

-Natalizumab offers a limited improvement in efficacy compared to other treatments for MS, but due to the lack of information about long-term use, as well as potentially fatal adverse events, reservations have been expressed over the use of the drug outside of comparative research with existing medications.
+Natalizumab offers a limited improvement in efficacy compared to other treatments for multiple sclerosis, but due to the lack of information about long-term use, as well as potentially fatal adverse events, reservations have been expressed over the use of the drug outside of comparative research with existing medications.
 Natalizumab is used as a monotherapy.

-In the EU, natalizumab is indicated as single disease modifying therapy in adults with highly active relapsing remitting multiple sclerosis for the following patient groups:
+In the European Union, natalizumab is indicated as single disease modifying therapy in adults with highly active relapsing remitting multiple sclerosis for the following patient groups: